buisihung11/TripWithFriends/README.md

 ## To Do

-- [x] Create Journal card and show list of active journal in dashboard
+- [x] Journal card and show list of active journal in dashboard
+- [x] Create Journal form
 - [ ] Create DB with Prisma and PlanetScale
 - [ ] Create Journal Page